Laputa-Unity/unity-mobile-gamebase/README.md

 👋 **Hi there, I'm HoangVanThu**.
 This repository help you to build games on mobile devices.
 - Project is a sample gamebase for mobile game using **singleton design pattern**, you can get used to it very easily and build a complete game quickly.
 Besides, the utilities of the **custom packages** will help you a lot in searching, displaying and programming.
 - However, I do not recommend using it for large game projects.
-Anyway it is a bad pattern, you can see or read about it everywhere on the internet.
+Anyway **singleton design pattern** is a bad pattern, you can see or read about it everywhere on the internet.

 ## The Goals of the Project
-- [x] `Coin System`: add animations when player coin increase.
+- [x] `Resources System`:
 - [x] `Gameplay`: simple gameplay with ui ingame, win and lose.
 - [x] `Setting`: setting for the game.
 - [x] `Shop`: shop to buy skins.